MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-capacity-planning.md

 |-|---------|-------|-------------------|-------------|------------|--------|------------------|
 | **1 CU Event Hubs cluster** | [D11_V2](../user/azure-stack-vm-sizes.md#mo-dv2) | 5 | 2 | 10 | 500 GiB | 70 GiB | 4 |

 All Event Hubs clusters use a [D11_V2](../user/azure-stack-vm-sizes.md#mo-dv2) VM type for their nodes.
 A D11_V2 VM type consists of 2 cores.
 So 1 CU Event Hubs cluster uses 5 D11_V2 VMs, which translates into 10 cores used.
 In determining the number of cores to configure for a quota, use a multiple of the total cores used by 1 CU.
 This reflects the maximum CU count you'll allow your users to use, when creating Event Hubs clusters.
-For example, if you want to configure a quota that allows users to create a cluster with 2 CUs of capacity, then you will need to set your quota at 20 cores.
+For example, to configure a quota that allows users to create a cluster with 2 CUs of capacity, you will need to set your quota at 20 cores.

 > [!NOTE]
 > **Public preview only** The available version of Event Hubs on Azure Stack Hub only supports the creation of 1 CU clusters.
 The General Availability (GA) version of Event Hubs will include support for different CU configuration options.

 ## Resource provider resource consumption

 The resource consumption by the Event Hubs resource provider is constant, and independent of the number or sizes of clusters created by users.
 The following table shows the core utilization by the Event Hubs resource provider on Azure Stack Hub, and the approximate resource consumption by other resources.
-Please note that the Event Hubs resource provider uses a [D2_V2](/user/azure-stack-vm-sizes#dv2-series) VM type for its deployment.
+Note that the Event Hubs resource provider uses a [D2_V2](/user/azure-stack-vm-sizes#dv2-series) VM type for its deployment.

 |                                  | VM Type | Cluster Nodes | Cores | VM Storage | Memory | Storage Accounts |
 |----------------------------------|---------|-------|-------|------------|--------|------------------|